YasmeenBadr/Multi-Signal_Viewer_and_Predictor/README.md

 ### Overview
 The **EEG Viewer** is a professional real-time visualization tool that supports multiple analysis modes for EEG data.
 It enables users to upload EEG recordings, visualize them in different modes, and automatically predict the neurological condition using a pretrained **EEGPT-based AI model**.

-Upon uploading an EEG file:
-- The system can detect **whether the signal is normal or abnormal**.
-- If abnormal, it classifies it into one of four neurological conditions:
+It classifies it into one of four neurological conditions:
   - **Alzheimer**
   - **Epilepsy**
   - **Parkinson**